Modernsapien/project-week-3/README.md

 ## Contributing

-Contributions to appName are welcome!
+Contributions to StudyWise are welcome!
 If you find any bugs or have suggestions for new features, feel free to open an issue or submit a pull request.

 ## License